raspberrypilearning/pixel-pet/worksheet.md

 	![square paper avatar](images/square-paper.png)

-1. You will need another avatar design, preferably one that is very similar to the first so that we can animate your pet.
+1. You will need another pet design, preferably one that is very similar to the first so that we can animate your pet.
 Here you can see the same image as above, but the feet are in a different place:

 	![](images/square-paper-2.png)